tox-dev/tox/docs/example/basic.rst

     deps =
         django15: Django>=1.5,<1.6
         django16: Django>=1.6,<1.7
+        # use PyMySQL if factors py34 and mysql are present in env name
+        py34-mysql: PyMySQL
-        py34-mysql: PyMySQL     ; use if both py34 and mysql are in an env name py27,py36: urllib3      ; use if any of py36 or py27 are in an env name py{27,36}-sqlite: mock  ; mocking sqlite in python 2.x
+        # use urllib3 if any of py36 or py27 are present in env name
+        py27,py36: urllib3
+        # mocking sqlite in python 2.x
+        py{27,36}-sqlite: mock

 Prevent symbolic links in virtualenv
 ------------------------------------